NVIDIA/gontainer/README.md

 The lifetime of a service is tied to the lifetime of the entire container.

 A service may optionally implement a `Close() error` or just `Close()` method, which is called when the container is shutting down.
+The `Close` call is synchronous: remaining services will not be closed until this method returns.

 ```go
 // MyService defines example service.